 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Traditional lemon curd recipes call for the use of egg yolks and a frightening amount of butter, but this recipe is a bit healthier, while still sweet, tart and satisfying.
+Traditional lemon curd calls for the use of egg yolks and a frightening amount of butter, but this recipe is a bit healthier, while still sweet, tart, and satisfying.

-Lemon curd has a short shelf life and will not keep longer than a few days if covered and refrigerated.
-Freeze the remaining lemon curd for up to 1 year.
-Gradually thaw by transferring the lemon curd from the freezer to the refrigerator for 24 hours before intended use.
-After thawing, store in the refrigerator in a covered container and consume within 4 weeks.
+Lemon curd has a short shelf life and will not keep longer than a few days if only covered and refrigerated.
+Freeze the remaining lemon curd for up to one year.
+Gradually thaw by transferring the lemon curd from the freezer to the refrigerator for 24 hours before its intended use.
+After thawing, store in the refrigerator in a covered container and consume within four weeks.

 NOTE: This recipe is not a lemon curd canning recipe, which carries special instructions to ensure food safety and freshness.

 1 1/4 cups unrefined cane sugar

 3 tablespoons cornstarch (dissolved in 3 tablespoons cold water)

 2 tablespoons vegan margarine, divided

 Steps to Make It